tiger1deF/Flux/README.md

 # Create an agent with basic logging
 agent = Agent(
     name="Test Agent",
-    config=AgentConfig(
+    config = AgentConfig(
-        task_prompt="You must respond like a pirate",
+        task_prompt = "You must respond like a pirate", logging = Logging.ENABLED
-        logging=Logging.ENABLED
     )
 )